-Signs of Termites #1: Tiny White Insects that Resemble Ants
+Early Signs of Termites: Tiny White Insects that Resemble Ants

 Though termites resemble ants in appearance, size, and the way they structure their colonies, they are more closely related to cockroaches than ants.
 Upon sight, however, termites and ants are easy to confuse.
 The best way to tell an ant from a termite is by color: termites are white or cream-colored while ants are black.
 There are no white ants, so if you see a white insect that looks like an ant, it’s probably a termite.

-Signs of Termites #2: Sounds Coming from the Walls
+More Evidence of Termites: Sounds Coming from the Walls

 Even if you can’t see the termites, you may be able to hear them.
 If the termites are tunneling near the surface of the wood, you may hear a rustling, papery sound as they eat and move.
 Termites are sensitive to vibrations in the wood.
 If disturbed, soldier ants in the colony will bang their heads against the wall of the tunnel or shake their bodies, creating a dry rattling sound.